Credit: Jason Briscoe

 Part of the challenge is ensuring that measurement strategies take into account the impact on all people – what’s known as ‘inclusive impact measurement’.
 Long term problems of disenfranchisement and exclusion are receiving new and different attention as a result of activists’ work in the Black Lives Matter, LGBTQI, and women’s empowerment movements.
 This serves as a reminder across industries that now is the time to build better, more inclusive systems.

-As impact investors and enterprises seek to establish and improve their impact measurement, Kelly Roberts-Robbins, Associate Director at Palladium Impact Capital (formerly Enclude), argues that there is a crucial opportunity to build more socially inclusive and intersectional investing into an overall strategy.
+As impact investors and enterprises seek to establish and improve their impact measurement, Palladium's Kelly Roberts-Robbins argues that there is a crucial opportunity to build more socially inclusive and intersectional investing into an overall strategy.

 “We all know it’s a challenge for investors with existing impact goals, such as combating climate change, to also be experts in knowing how to measure and manage social inclusion,” she explains.
 “But instead of adding additional priorities, you need to understand how social inclusion supports your investor impact narrative.”